 Dr. Lorrie Frasure is an Associate Professor of Political Science and African American Studies at the University of California-Los Angeles.
-She serves as Department Vice Chair for Graduate Studies in Political Science.
-In 2020-2021, she will also serve as Acting Director of the Ralph J. Bunche Center for African American Studies at UCLA.
+Since 2019, she has served as Department Vice Chair for Graduate Studies in Political Science.
+In 2020-2021, she served as Acting Director of the Ralph J. Bunche Center for African American Studies at UCLA.

 Her research interests include racial/ethnic political behavior, African American politics, women and politics, immigrant political incorporation, and state and local politics.
 In 2015, she became the first African American female and the first woman of color to earn tenure and promotion in the Political Science Department at UCLA.
 Her book, Racial and Ethnic Politics in American Suburbs (Cambridge University Press) is the 2016 winner of two national book awards by the American Political Science Association (APSA), including the Best Book about Race Relations in the United States from the Race, Ethnicity and Politics (REP) Section, and the Dennis Judd Best Book Award in Urban and Local Politics.
 She examines international and domestic migration to American suburbs and the responsiveness of state and local institutions to the political and policy concerns of immigrant and ethnic minority groups.